PINNSim: A Simulator for Power System Dynamics based on Physics-Informed Neural Networks: Results

 As stated in \cite{stiasny_physics-informed_2023,stiasny_physics-informed_2023-1}, the cost of training the \glspl{PINN} has to be considered as well.
-Improving the efficiency of the training, however, can be decoupled from the analysis of PINNSim.
+Improving the efficiency and performance of the training, {e.g., through advanced \gls{PINN} architectures or hyperparameter tuning,} however, can be decoupled from the analysis of PINNSim.